-A total of 4814 patients were evaluated for safety when treated with Edarbi at doses of 20, 40 or 80 mg in clinical trials.
-This includes 1704 patients treated for at least 6 months; of these, 588 were treated for at least 1 year.
+A total of 4814 patients were evaluated for safety when treated with Edarbi at doses of 20, 40, or 80 mg in clinical trials.
+This includes 1704 patients treated for at least six months; of these, 588 were treated for at least one year.

 Gastrointestinal Disorders: nausea

 General Disorders and Administration Site Conditions: asthenia, fatigue